Hydro Power is Clean Power

 As most micro hydro power systems use pipes, designing and installing the pipe work (penstock) for a site with more than ten metres head can be very difficult as the length, diameter, and type of pipework used must be determined in order to reduce losses due to friction.
 As the water begins to flow, friction will reduce the available pressure, and as more water flows, there is more friction and the pressure continues to drop.
 Then the length of the pipework determines the total amount of friction for a given flow.
 Also at the turbine, a controlling valve may need to be installed to regulate the flow and the speed of the turbine.

-There are many factors which determine the voltage selection of a hydro power system including generator output and transmission line distance.
-DC (direct current) electrical power is usually generated at battery voltages of 12, 24 or 48 volts.
+There are many factors which determine the voltage selection of a hydro power system.
+The system voltage would mainly depend on the turbine generators output and/or transmission line distance.
+DC (direct current) electrical power is usually generated at 12 volts, 24 volts or 48 volts depending on the battery bank configuration.
 Batteries will be required if a constant supply of flowing water is not available.
-Where transmission distances are too great for low voltage distribution, higher AC (alternating current) voltages can be generated and transformers used to step down to battery voltage.
+Where transmission distances are too great for low voltage DC transmission, higher AC (alternating current) voltages can be generated and transformers used at the receiving end to step down for rectification at the battery voltage.

 The efficiency with which generators convert water power to electrical power can range from 30 percent to 70 percent and as such it is generally not practical or cost effective to install a turbine generator that produces less than 100 Watts of electrical power (continuous).